microbiome/OMA/10_manipulation.md

 ### Tidy data

-For several custom analysis and visualization packages, such as those from the `tidyverse`, the `SE` data can be converted to long data.frame format with `meltAssay`.
+For several custom analysis and visualization packages, such as those from `tidyverse`, the `SE` data can be converted to a long data.frame format with `meltAssay`.